 Finally, I have met Rebecca Friedrichs and her husband.
 They are wonderful long serving teachers who love their profession.
 If you ever have the opportunity to hear her speak on this subject, you will find a person of passion on this issue and a fighter who is not afraid to stand up to the unions and their bullying tactics.
 I wish her, her co-plaintiff teacher friends and their legal team well.

-Craig P. Alexander, Esq. is an attorney at law who practices in the area of insurance coverage, construction defect, business dispute and general civil litigation.
+Craig P. Alexander, Esq. is an attorney who practices law in the area of insurance coverage, construction defect, HOAs, business dispute and general civil litigation.
 His office is in Dana Point, California.